 QR TOOLS

 Machine learning, a subset of artificial intelligence, has witnessed remarkable advancements in recent years, revolutionizing various domains.
 One of the pivotal applications within this realm is the object detection model—a field that enables machines to identify and locate objects within images or videos using object detectors with the help of natural language processing.
 This article explores the evolution, methodologies, applications, benefits, and challenges associated with object detection in machine learning and deep learning methods.
-To know more about object detection work and how it works visit the following link.
+To know more about how object detection works, visit the following link.

 1. Introduction to Object Detection